 Hormonal Imbalance in Women

 Bloating, fatigue, irritability, hair loss, palpitations, mood swings, problems with blood sugar, trouble concentrating, infertility -- these are just a few symptoms of hormone imbalance.
 These compounds affect every cell and system in the body.
 Hormone imbalance can debilitate you.
-Some hormonal shifts are normal, like monthly fluctuations responsible for menstruation and ovulation or the changes that occur during pregnancy.
+Some hormonal shifts are normal, like monthly fluctuations of sex hormones responsible for menstruation and ovulation or the changes that occur during pregnancy.
 Menopause is another time for a normal hormonal shift in a woman's life.
+Many women may experience weight gain, mood swings, night sweats, and diminished sex drive during this time.
 Other times these fluctuations may be due to a medication or a medical condition.

 Cortisol is an important hormone that may become imbalanced with stress or illness.
+Cortisol is secreted by the adrenal glands that lie on top of the kidneys.
 Low intensity exercise can help lower elevated cortisol levels.
 Stress impacts adrenal function and hormone levels.
 Get acquainted with hormone imbalance symptoms and signs so you can notice when things in your body and mind don't seem right.

 What Are Irregular Periods?

 Most women have menstrual cycles that last between 21 and 35 days.
 Up to one quarter of women experience irregular periods.
 This includes having periods that are shorter or longer than usual or periods that are lighter or heavier than usual.
 Some women who have irregular periods may experience abdominal cramping or a lack of ovulation.
-Amenorrhea is a medical term that refers to the an absence of periods for at least 3 months even though a woman is not pregnant.
-Menorrhagia is a disorder that causes excessive menstrual bleeding.
-Dysmenorrhea causes pain and cramping during periods.
+Amenorrhea is a medical term that refers to an absence of periods for at least 3 months even though a woman is not pregnant.
+Menorrhagia is the term that means excessive menstrual bleeding.
+Dysmenorrhea refers to pain and cramping during periods.
 Prolonged menstrual bleeding involves periods in which bleeding routinely lasts for 8 days or longer.
 Oligomenorrhea is a condition in which periods occur infrequently or more than every 35 days.
 See your doctor if you believe hormonal imbalance is affecting your menstrual cycle.

 Progesterone Helps You Sleep Better